shreyasdivan/RagaIdentification/README.md

 # RagaIdentification

-Its a case study on a binary classification problem of two ragas -
+It's a case study on a binary classification problem of two ragas -
   1. Yaman
   2. Bhairavi